cogini/mix_deploy/README.md

 it pulls from S3 on startup.

 We set up an `ExecStartPre` command in the systemd unit file which runs `deploy-sync-config-s3` before starting the app.
-It runs the AWS cli command
+It runs the AWS cli command:

 ```shell
 aws s3 sync "s3://${CONFIG_S3_BUCKET}/${CONFIG_S3_PREFIX}" "${CONFIG_DIR}/"